Characterizing the initial state and dynamical evolution in XeXe and PbPb collisions using multiparticle cumulants: Introduction

 Event-by-event fluctuations in the positions of nucleons within the colliding nuclei lead to variations in the initial energy density, causing flow harmonics to fluctuate on an event-by-event basis.
 These fluctuations are studied through higher-order cumulants of the flow coefficients ($v_{n}^{k}$, $k>1$).
 While second-order cumulants of a single flow harmonic and two-harmonic correlations are well explored~\cite{CMS:2017kcs, ALICE:2019zfl}, they are insensitive to non-Gaussian features of the flow probability distribution~\cite{Noronha-Hostler:2015dbi}.
 The study of mixed-order cumulants (correlations between different harmonics and orders, $v_{n}^{k}$ and $v_{m}^{l}$, with $n \neq m$ and $k \neq l$) provides sensitivity to the nonlinear hydrodynamic response of the QGP.
 A purely linear response results in $v_{n}$ scaling linearly with the corresponding initial-state eccentricity $\varepsilon_{n}$, which quantifies the transverse shape anisotropy of the collision zone immediately after impact~\cite{Noronha-Hostler:2015dbi}.

-In addition to initial-state fluctuations, the intrinsic shape of the colliding nuclei influences the initial geometry of the overlap region and, consequently, the observed flow.
-The doubly magic lead ($^{208}$\Pb) nuclei are nearly spherical, whereas xenon ($^{129}$\Xe) nuclei are triaxially deformed.
-This study therefore probes dynamic nuclear deformation, which captures event-by-event variations in the nucleon configuration during the collision, rather than the static ground-state shapes measured in low-energy nuclear physics experiments~\cite{Jia:2021tzt}.
-Following the parameterization used for low-energy nuclear physics studies, the nuclear density distribution is described using the Woods-Saxon formula:
+In addition to event-by-event fluctuations in the energy density within each nucleus, the shape of the colliding nuclei, whether spherical or deformed, also influences the initial geometry of the overlap region and, consequently, the observed flow.
+The doubly magic lead ($^{208}$\Pb) nuclei are nearly spherical \cite{Bender:2003jk}, whereas xenon ($^{129}$\Xe) nuclei are triaxially deformed \cite{Bally:2021qys}.
+This study therefore probes differences in the initial-state fluctuations arising from event-by-event variations in the nucleon configuration in collisions of nuclei with different shapes.
+The nuclear shapes are characterized by static ground-state deformation parameters constrained by low-energy nuclear physics measurements~\cite{Jia:2021tzt}.
+Following the parameterization used in low-energy nuclear structure studies, the nuclear density distribution is described using the Woods--Saxon formula:

 where $r$ is the radial distance from the center of the nucleus, $\theta$ is the polar angle relative to the symmetry axis, $\rho_0$ is the central density at $r = 0$, and $a_0$ is the nuclear skin depth.
 For a deformed nucleus, the radial term $R(\theta)$ includes angular dependence via spherical harmonics: